cabforum/servercert/docs/BR.md

 ### 4.2.2 Approval or rejection of certificate applications

-CAs SHALL NOT issue certificates containing Internal Names or Reserved IP Addresses, as such names cannot be validated according to [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) or [Section 3.2.2.5](#3225-authentication-for-an-ip-address).
+CAs SHALL NOT issue Certificates containing Internal Names or Reserved IP Addresses, as such names cannot be validated according to [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) or [Section 3.2.2.5](#3225-authentication-for-an-ip-address).

+Effective 2025-09-15, CAs SHALL NOT issue Certificates containing Address and Routing Parameter Area Names.

 ### 4.2.3 Time to process certificate applications